tridentbio/trident-chemwidgets/README.md

 ---
 ### ⚠️ PRE-RELEASE NOTICE ⚠️

 This package is currently pre-release.
-For the time being, please use the command to install locally.
+For the time being, please use the guide below to install locally.
 Once the package is released publicly on PyPI, these installation instructions will be  modified.

 ---